Professor Risman Elected Vice-President of ASA Professor Barbara Risman

 , Head of the UIC Sociology Department, has been elected Vice-President of the American Sociological Association

 (ASA).
-She will become Vice-President Elect at the end of the San Francisco meetings, and Vice-President at the end of the Chicago meetings next year.
+She became Vice-President Elect at the end of the San Francisco meetings, and will become Vice-President at the end of the Chicago meetings next year.
 ASA Election results are available on the ASA Website

 UIC Sociology ranked

 #2 in the nation among sociology departments for "Return" on Public Funding and Presence in the Public Media.
 This is empirical validation that we have developed one of the best public sociology departments in the country.
 Our mission is to do important social science and use it for the public good, and our engagement with the media is getting notice!